mrjiehad/AEStoreReplit/replit.md

 **Key Pages & Components**
 - Home page with hero slider, package cards, gallery, FAQ, and "how it works" sections
+- Rankings page with player leaderboard and top 3 podium display
 - Checkout page with Stripe Elements integration for payment processing
 - Orders page for viewing purchase history and redemption codes
 - Reusable components: Header with cart, PackageCard, CartDrawer, Footer